essenius/FitNesseFitSharpFibonacciDemo/README.md

 ![Fibonacci Test Results](images/FitNesseFibonacciTest.png "Running your first FitNesse test")

 ## Troubleshooting
+Check the [Troubleshooting page](wiki/4-Troubleshooting) in the Wiki.

-If you see something else (like an amberish line with ```Testing was interrupted and results are incomplete.``` then there is something wrong with the configuration.
-Check the `Execution Log` button for clues (although the messages are not always helpful).
+If you see something else (like an amberish line with ```Testing was interrupted and results are incomplet

-Causes could be:
-* Can't find the test runner or one of its dependencies: ensure that the dotnet command is available and that FitSharp is installed in the right folder.
-* Can't find the fixture assemblies: ensure that the build succeeded and that the DLLs exist in the right folder, ensure that FitNesse was started from the right folder, ensure that `config.xml` file points to the correct assemblies.
-* There is a configuration issue in `plugins.properties`.
-Note that if you make a change in that file, you need to restart FitNesse to let it pick up the change.

 # More information
 See the [Wiki](../../wiki).